palewire/observable-framework-cpi-example/README.md

 npx @observablehq/framework@latest create
 ```

 You will be prompted to answer a few questions about your project.
 Here's how I approached it.
 The key thing I'd recommend is that you choose to start with an empty project.
 Otherwise you'll have to delete a lot of example files.
+You'll also want to make a git repostitory.

 ```bash
 ◇  Where should we create your project?